First inauguration of Dwight D. Eisenhower

 The first inauguration of Dwight D. Eisenhower as the 34th president of the United States was held on Tuesday, January 20, 1953, at the East Portico of the United States Capitol in Washington, D.C.
 This was the 42nd inauguration and marked the commencement of the first term of Dwight D. Eisenhower as president and of Richard Nixon as vice president.
 Chief Justice Fred M. Vinson administered the presidential oath of office to Eisenhower.
 During the oath, Eisenhower said the line "the office of President of the United States" as "the office of the President of the United States," even as chief justice Vinson said the line correctly.
 The vice presidential oath was administered to Nixon by Senator William Knowland.

 Eisenhower placed his hand on two Bibles when he recited the oath: the Bible used by George Washington in 1789, opened to II Chronicles 7:14; and his own personal "West Point Bible," opened to Psalm 33:12.
 Afterward, he recited his own prayer at the start of his inaugural address, rather than kissing the Bible.

+Inaugural address

-George H. W. Bush would also compose his own prayer to recite during his inaugural speech in 1989.
+The inaugural address was a recap of many different themes, including the reflection that the halfway point in the century was now passed and it had resulted in unprecedented changes in world governments.
+He said: A people that values its privileges above its principles, soon loses bothGeorge H. W. Bush would also compose his own prayer to recite during his inaugural speech in 1989.
 After the oath, rodeo trick rider Montie Montana, lassoed Eisenhower, in a display attributed to America's peak fascination with Western films.

 Weather conditions for 12 noon at Washington National Airport, located 3.1 miles from the ceremony, were: 49 °F (9 °C), wind 5 mph, and no precipitation.